vector-man/tinyips/README.md

     Usage: apply <patch> <target> [<output>]

-Start by typing 'apply' (without quotes), followed by the patche's full path, then the target file's full path (the file you wish to patch).
+Start by typing 'apply' (without quotes), followed by the patch's full path, then the target file's full path (the file you wish to patch).
 An output file path can be optionally specified if you wish to patch to a copy of the target file instead.

 To create patches: